Impact of AI

 AGM transcript request

 Given the interesting discussions across a range of topics today, could the chair undertake to make an archived copy of the webcast plus a full transcript of proceedings available on the company's website?
-The likes of Nine, AGL, ASX, ANZ, Domino's and Lend Lease all produced their 1st AGM transcripts in 2021.
+Judges aren't told to go back back and watch video webcasts and politicians have Hansard which provides a full written record of proceedings.
+The likes of Nine, AGL, ASX, ANZ, Domino's, IAG, Iress, Lendlease and Woolworths all routinely produce transcripts.
 Will you follow suit today?
-This is something IAG has been doing since 2003.

 Extra data on voting outcome

-When disclosing the outcome of voting on all resolutions today, could you please advise the ASX how many shareholders voted for and against each item, similar to what happens with a scheme of arrangement?
-This will provide a better gauge of retail shareholder sentiment on all resolutions and was a disclosure initiative adopted by the likes of Metcash, Altium, Dexus, Webjet, Tabcorp and Myer over the past two years.
+When disclosing the outcome of voting on all resolutions today, including this remuneration item, please advise the ASX how many shareholders voted for and against each item, similar to with a scheme of arrangement?
+This will provide a better gauge of retail shareholder sentiment on all resolutions and insight into the chronically low retail shareholder participation rate.
+The likes of Qantas, ASX, Suncorp, Tabcorp, Myer, Flight Centre, Stockland and even the world's biggest share registry provider Computershare have all voluntarily provided this data at their most recent AGMs.
+You've got the data, so why not let the sun shine in?

 Summary of CEO's LTI history